 Trying to keep up with inventory in your small business can become a losing battle without some smart organization.
 The worst that can happen is when you run out of a popular product and have to tell customers you won’t have a new order in for a while.
 You can run into similar problems if don’t properly record things like SKU numbers, barcodes, or product specifications.
 This is why inventory management is important.

-All of these and more are typical inventory problems for small businesses like yours still in growth stage.
+All of these and more are typical inventory problems for small businesses like yours still in the growth stage.
 Lack of attention to your inventory can quickly set you off on the wrong foot with a buyer.
 Considering you’re still trying to create a reputation, not having new products available when you say they will be available can quickly insinuate unreliability.

 Here are some tips on managing your small business inventory to avoid confusion while keeping you and your customers continually informed.

-Understand Your Product Types
+Tip #1: Understand Your Product Types

-It’s possible most of your products are like an item.
+It’s possible that most of your products are like an item.
 Although you also need to know about an “assembly”, meaning a product requiring assembly in the warehouse before being delivered to you.
 Plus, you have a “family”, a product with different sizes or other variants.

 Another option is a “pack”, otherwise known as a product bundle.
 These products usually get sent to you in a case pack, then unpacked individually for singular sale.

-Pay Attention to SKU’s and Other Identifiers
+Tip #5: Pay Attention to SKU’s and Other Identifiers

 A Stock Keeping Unit is a vital part of your inventory management, and it’s your overall identifier for finding a product quickly.
 However, it’s not the only thing you need to manage your inventory record.

-First, it’s important to keep your SKU’s in an internal database to quickly look up an item when it’s request by a customer.
+First, it’s important to keep your SKU’s in an internal database to quickly look up an item when it’s requested by a customer.
 Using an SKU also helps differentiate between a product sold by a competitor.

 Don’t forget about using barcodes as well, especially if working exclusively in a brick-and-mortar small business.
 These are usually known as UPC numbers that you scan to quickly locate a product for a customer.